Stefanos2021/Senior-Capstone/README.md

 # WorkxTimeAndAttendance

 ## Welcome to my Senior Capstone ReadMe File.
-## In this document I will be talking about cool features I implemented and explaining the reasoning behind my documentation

 ### Link to Portfolio Website where you can download and see more about this project and my other ventures!